Unified Off-Policy Learning to Rank: a Reinforcement Learning Perspective

 \section{Experiments}

 We empirically evaluate the performance of our proposed method CUOLR on several public datasets, compared with the state-of-the-art off-policy learning-to-rank methods.
 Specifically, we aim to assess the robustness of our method across different click models and showcase the effectiveness of our unified framework.
-Beyond this, we perform the ablation study to examine the efficacy of our proposed state representation learning component. \footnote{The code can be found in \url{https://github.com/ZeyuZhang1901/myLTR}}.
+Beyond this, we perform the ablation study to examine the efficacy of our proposed state representation learning component. \footnote{Codes: \url{https://github.com/ZeyuZhang1901/Unified-Off-Policy-LTR-Neurips2023}}.